 Certificates are produced by the exam boards and despatched to centres around the end of October following the summer exams.
 Certificates are legal documents and have to be signed for by the student themselves, or a nominated adult with written permission.

-For current students moving from 6.1 to 6.2 in September 2018, BTEC certificates for qualifications gained in 6.1 will be distributed by subject teachers during the autumn term.
+For current students moving from 6.1 to 6.2, BTEC certificates for qualifications gained in 6.1 will be distributed by subject teachers during the autumn term.
 Students will need to sign for their certificates.

 For students who have left, certificates will be posted in November to the last known home address when received from the exam boards.
 Occasionally Royal Mail may return undelivered certificates to the college.
 Any certificates held by the college will be kept in secure storage for 2 academic years, and then securely shredded.
 Every attempt will be made to contact former students for whom this is the case.